 Students interested in Cultural Studies should be strongly motivated, self-disciplined, and able to assume responsibility to ensure the success of their curricular program.

 Each student must complete at least 8 courses (24 hours) approved by his or her advisor.
-Among these courses, students are required to take Comm 350 “Practices in Cultural Studies,” preferably as early as possible.
+Students are required to take Comm 350 “Practices in Cultural Studies,” preferably as early as possible.
 In addition, students are strongly encouraged to take a course on cultural diversity, such as Comm 318 “Cultural Diversity” and a course on critical theory, such as Comm 412 “Critical Theory”.
 These courses are not your only choices on cultural diversity OR critical theory; please speak with your advisor regarding your options.
 No more than 4 courses (12 hours) taken in the same department may count toward the major credits.

-A student should strengthen his or her course of study by choosing some B.A. level perspectives and electives that complement courses in Cultural Studies.
-Unlike students in departmental majors, Cultural Studies students may choose appropriate perspective courses from any departments.
+A student should strengthen his or her course of study by choosing some B.A. level perspectives and electives that complement courses in cultural studies.
+Unlike students in departmental majors, cultural studies students may choose appropriate perspective courses from any departments.